57wng/componentLibrary/README.md

 #### DO NOT DELETE FROM LIST UNTIL DOCUMENTATION AND TESTING IS COMPLETE

-if it is currently in progress please put a link to the working branch and your name in the `by` column.
+if it is currently in progress please put a link to the working branch in the `in progress` column and your name in the `by` column.

 | tags | in progress | by | example |
 |--|--|--|--|